 Tiger Hunting - Tiger Facts and Information.
 Tiger hunting is considered by a few, a very exciting challenge that many are up to taking.

 Even with these animals being drastically low in numbers people continue to do so.
-In Asia they are considered to be one of top five animals that people will pay huge amounts of money to be able to kill.
-Since they are hard to find that helps to add to the thrill of the hunt for many of them.
-In the early days the tiger was hunted by natives to the lands for food.
-They would do so with spears and use them as a way to survive off of the land.
 Illegal Tiger Trade: Why Tigers Are Walking Gold.
 Talking Tigers: Part 2 of a 12-part series In December 2013 at the Tadoba Tiger Reserve in India, we finally got the word: Three confiscated steel-jawed poacher’s traps would be brought to the Forest Department office at one o’clock, and we’d been granted permission to film them.

 Humans continue to destroy the habitat that the tigers once called home for their own needs.
 It isn’t always easy for the tigers to find a new home.
+Even if they can easily adapt to a new environment, the fact that they are so territorial is a concern.
 Save Tigers in the Wild.
 You would assume it is easier to get a glimpse of a tiger in a forest, but that is not where I saw my first wild tiger.